-Similarly, as a result of local services restructuring over decades, municipalities have become either wholly or partially responsible for services which have asset management costs; for example, social and affordable housing and land ambulance.
-Without additional sources, the demands on the property tax dollar are severe and the funding and responsibility for these services should continue to be addressed with the provincial government.
+Similarly, as a result of local services restructuring, municipalities have become either wholly or partially responsible for services which have asset management costs, for example social and affordable housing.
+Without additional sources and even with the additional tax room, the demands on the property tax dollar are severe and the funding and responsibility for these services should continue to be addressed with the provincial government.

-8.8.
-Where new initiatives or programs are required, look for public-private or community partnerships and do not assume all the risk.
+8. Where new initiatives or programs are required look for public-private or community partnerships and do not assume all the risk.